TimFenwick15/dotmatrix-arm/README.md

 ### Unit testing static functions
 Found several recomendations to #include the whole source file into the test script to get access to static data.
 IF you do this, you can't build the source file or you'll get redefined symbol errors.
 Any files that depend on this one will break too.

+### Unity quirks
+I think I ran into this issue: https://github.com/ThrowTheSwitch/Unity/issues/438.
+The solution was to not define a setUp/tearDown function.
+This is fine for now, but may cause problems later.

 ## GDB
 GDB was useful while debugging the test executable.